caph1993/caph-docs/readme.md

 The proper way to handle the "paragraphs maker" is by means of an attribute.
 To avoid cluttering the rules with reserved attribute keywords for ad-hoc purposes, the best is to define it as a plugin `data-caph="@paragraphs"`, whose scope will be local to avoid ambiguity and surprises in deeper levels.
 This means that the plugin API will have support for children space parsing before running the component.
+Moreover a mechanism for registering the space rules is needed.
+It is not sufficient to just declare a plugin as "pre", because it is the `parseRoot` (ast) function and not the `parse` (preact) function that will encounter the string tags.

+We also want the rules to be extensible.

+(ignore) My conclusion is that we only need a mechanism for telling which tags will be jsx-trimmed.
+Extensions can be added by simply asking the parser not to trim a tag, and then handling children in a useMemo.

+My conclusion is that `parseRoot` should not use spacing rules.
+Instead, the parser may expose both `parseAst` and `parseAstPre`, and preact may build `parse` and `parsePre` on top of them.
+This solves the problem for the jsx use case, as one may switch between the two parsing modes by calling `caph.parse` and `caph.parsePre`.
+For HTML, we can simply use the `pre` tag instead of `div` to mark the difference.

+This affects the structure of the project, because the parser would need to ask information to the preact parser.

 Let us summarize what a plugin supports and the use patterns:
  - A component or component promise, with signature `({children, ...props}) => VNode`.